Orolia2s/ublox_parser/README.md

   test             Compile and run unit tests

 Documentation:
-  pdf              Open the pdf documentation html             Open the documentation as a local site on the browser man              Open the ublox.h man page
+  doc              Generate all the documentation pdf              Generate and open the pdf documentation html             Generate and open the documentation as a local site on the browser man              Generate and open the ublox.h man page

 Cleaning:
   clean            Remove intermediate objects